baykamsay/simple-ats/README.md

 # Simple ATS

-Simple ATS is a pretty basic applicant tracking system with a job listings page.
+Simple ATS is an applicant tracking system with a job listings page.

 ## Features
 Applicant side: a landing page, job listings page, and pages for each job listing that are generated from markdown.